Thursday, February 2, 2017

 12. If I had not been motivated by practicality in my choice of majors, I might have chosen a major like linguistics.
 A linguist (in the academic sense of that word) is not necessarily the same thing as a polyglot, which is someone who knows a lot of languages (although many linguists do know several languages).
 I have been fortunate for the opportunity to pursue this as a hobby in my spare time, since my graduation some years ago.
 (If I can't afford to study it in school, then I try to study it somewhat independently instead.)

 13. Besides my native language of English, the language whose linguistics I have studied the most is probably Spanish.
 Spanish is the most practical foreign language where I live (which has allowed me to pursue speaking it with others more), and so I thought that it would be the most useful foreign language to study the linguistics of in my spare time.
-My French reading has been focused, by contrast, on political philosophy (rather than on linguistics); and so I have already read Montesquieu and Rousseau in the original French now.
+My French reading has been focused, by contrast, on political philosophy (rather than on linguistics); and so I have now read MontesquieuRousseau, and Tocqueville in the original French now.
 I have also done a similar thing with Xenophon and Plato in the original Ancient Greek.

 14. Since beginning to read French political philosophy in the original, I've had a lot less time for blogging than I used to have.
 If you're wondering why my output has gone down in the last while, that's why - I've been living off my backlog of posts written long ago.

-15. As I've mentioned elsewhere on this blog (including in a previous version of the "25 things about me" post), the most unusual foreign language I've studied in my spare time thus far is Ancient Greek.
+15. As I've mentioned elsewhere on this blog (including in a previous version of the "25 things about me" post), the most unusual foreign language that I've studied in my spare time (thus far, at least) is Ancient Greek.
 I learned this partly because I wanted to read some works by Plato in the original Ancient Greek, and partly because I wanted to know the origins of some English words.
 Nonetheless, my most important reason for learning Ancient Greek was to read the New Testament in the original - a project that I've still not started.
 I will first be reading some stuff by Plato and Aristotle, and will not feel ready to begin the New Testament for some time.

 16. Besides my study of Ancient Greek (which is the original language of the New Testament), I have also enjoyed a few other aspects of Biblical studies - such as the history and archaeology behind it, which provides some interesting insights into the Good Book.
 I am confident that one day, when I start reading the Greek New Testament, all of the hard work that I'm doing right now will pay off for me in ways that it hasn't had time to do yet.
 (In the meantime, it provides at least a few interesting insights; and it is definitely fun as a hobby for someone like me.)